-First things first, we’d like to talk about how & why people will join your association and what you’ll give them.
+First things first, we’d like to talk about how & why people would join your association and what you would offer them.

-In general, there are 6 main membership models used by membership sites.
-Here they are.
+In general, there are 6 main membership models used by membership sites, such as:

 # 1: Regular Updates

 This model is one of the most common ones.